If you would like to be added to the mailing list for this event, please email us at email@example.com

 Please help us meet our goal!

-Special thanks to Chaz & AJ and the entire 102.9 The Whale Radio team.
-Special thanks also goes out to Mayor Drew, and the City of Middletown, especially the Water & Sewer, Public Works and Parks & Recreation Departments, Middlesex Amateur Radio League, DeRita Construction Company, Connecticut Rental Center, All Waste, Hunter’s Ambulance, Troop 41 Boy Scouts, Indian Hill Tree Farm, East PBE, Frontier, and the State of Connecticut Agricultural Station.
+Special thanks to the entire 102.9 The Whale Radio team for being the media sponsor again in 2017.
+Special thanks also goes out to Mayor Drew, and the City of Middletown, especially the Water & Sewer, Public Works and Parks & Recreation Departments, Middletown Fire Department, Middlesex Amateur Radio League, DeRita Construction Company, Connecticut Rental Center, All Waste, Hunter’s Ambulance, Troop 41 Boy Scouts, East PBE, the State of Connecticut Agricultural Station, All RV, Central Conn.
+Acoustics, Sun Belt Rentals, Home Depot, and Dan LeRoy Productions.

 Thank you all for helping us improve the quality of life for the thousands of people in Connecticut who have epilepsy.
-Hope to see you all back next year when we celebrate 31 years of “Good Clean Fun”!
+Hope to see you all back next year when we celebrate 32 years of “Good Clean Fun”